 CLOSED During FEB-MARCH for Danger Trees and Site Maintenance

-Shingle Beach remains a locals favourite beach with day use and parking, Bobs Lake is also another popular day use site, for swimming and sun bathing alike.
+Shingle Beach remains a locals favourite beach for day use and camping, Bobs Lake is also another popular day use site, for swimming and sun bathing alike.

-Bobs Lake is a first come first serve, non-fee campsite.
+Bobs Lake is a FCFS(First Come First Serve), non-fee campsite.